Hube2/acf-post2post/README.md

 # Post 2 Post for ACF

-Creates two way relationships in Advanced Custom Fields
+Creates two way (bidirectional) relationships in Advanced Custom Fields

 This plugin will provide no functionality if ACF is not installed and active.